9 Best Garage Storage Systems of 2026

 Mounting

-Wall studs (3 in lag screws)
+Wall studs (lag screws)

 Pros